vdespa/introduction-to-postman-course/simple-books-api.md

 GET /status

-Retruns the status of the API.
+Returns the status of the API.

 ### List of books ###